mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 ## How to clear status alerts
 1. Navigate back to the Vehicle Collection in MongoDB Atlas.
 In the battery status, you'll notice "NOK" which stands for "not ok."
 2. Navigate to your mobile app and click the "send command" button.
-This will reset your battery status within seconds.
-With MongoDB Atlas you can build a direct relationship between the commands related to a device, a vehicle, and the command object itself.
-It doesn't get easier than this!
+This will reset your battery status within seconds while tracking the different phases from the vehicle receiving the command to its completion.
+It also shows nicely how the object oriented document model allows you to keep your data together making software development easy and efficient.

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/command.png)